martinhbramwell/gspread_HelloOAuthWorld/README.md

 I don't want do be accused of wrecking anyone's system.
 Python is integral to the workings of Ubuntu and altering it willy-nilly is a bad idea.
 Virtual environments protect you from that.

 First we check what the Python execution path looks like normally.
+It contains directories like `/usr/local/...` and  `/usr/lib/...` etc.

     python -c "import sys; print sys.path"